 The row and column dimensions of $C^{T-R}$ are the column and row dimensions of $C$, respectively.
 Thus we can use the same algorithm to compute the row and column dimensions of $C$.
-An algorithm appears in Appendix A.
+This computationally more efficient algorithm appears in Appendix A.

-Finally, there is an important more general family of matrices called \textquotedblleft generalized bipartition matrices,\textquotedblright whose entries are bipartitions, formal products of bipartition matrices, or formal products of generalized bipartition matrices.
-Although the dimension of a generalized bipartition matrix is defined recursively in a manner quite similar to the definition for a bipartition matrix given here, a computer algorithm to perform the calculation has yet to be developed.
+Finally, there are \textquotedblleft generalized bipartition matrices,\textquotedblright\ whose entries are bipartitions, products of bipartition matrices, or products of generalized bipartition matrices.
+The dimension algorithm for generalized bipartition matrices is identical to the algorithm for bipartition matrices, but a computer implementation of the algorithm in the more general setting has yet to be developed.

-\section{Appendix A: The Python Code}
+\section{Appendix A: The Python code}

-\section{Appendix B: Sample Output}
+\section{Appendix B: Sample output}

-\textbf{Acknowledgment.} The first author would like to express his sincere gratitude to the second author for his patience, kindness, and unwavering support of this project throughout these unprecedented times.
-Both authors wish to thank Jim Stasheff for reading the manuscript and providing some helpful feedback that improved the exposition.